emaanh/classfinder/README.md

-# **Campus Room Finder (CLI App)**
+# **Campus Room Finder**
-A command-line tool to quickly check for available study rooms on campus.
-Find open rooms **right now**, at a specific time, or see full availability for a building.
+A tool to quickly check for available rooms on campus.
+Find open rooms **right now**, at a specific time, or see full availability for a building/room.

 ---

-## **Personal Motivation**
-For some reason, I love hanging out in empty classrooms, using the blackboards, studying, talking to friends.
-Sometimes I want a private place to take a call or do homework between classes.
-Note: sometimes clubs or staff reserve rooms and my program cannot account for that.
-If a room has an excessive amount of availability during a particular day, that room is more likely to be subject to reservations through your university.

 ## **Features**
 ✅ **Find available rooms** right now or at a specific time
 ✅ **View full availability** for any building throughout the day
 ✅ **Fast, robust, lightweight, and easy-to-use CLI**

+## **Personal Motivation**
+For some reason, I love hanging out in empty classrooms, using the blackboards, studying, talking to friends.
+Sometimes I want a private place to take a call or do homework between classes.

+*Note: sometimes clubs or staff reserve rooms and my program cannot account for that.
+If a room has an excessive amount of availability during a particular day, that room is more likely to be subject to reservations through your university.*

 ---